INGEOTEC/NLP-Course/topics/06TextCategorization.md

 where $$\mathbb P(\mathcal Y \mid \mathcal X)$$ is the **posterior probability**, $$\mathbb P(\mathcal X \mid \mathcal Y)$$ corresponds to the **likelihood**, $$\mathbb P(\mathcal Y)$$ is the **prior**, and $$\mathbb P(\mathcal X)$$ is the **evidence**.
 The evidence can be expressed as $$\mathbb P(\mathcal X) = \sum_y \mathbb P(\mathcal X \mid \mathcal y) \mathbb P(\mathcal y)$$ which corresponds to the marginal $$\mathbb P(\mathcal X)$$ using the conditional probability; it can be observed that this term acts as a normalization constant.

+The Bayes' theorem has two features that make it amenable to addressing classification problems.
+The first is that it is a generative model; besides tackling the classification problem, the model can be used to generate the data, i.e., the model learns the distribution of the dataset.

+The second characteristic is that the likelihood is a probability distribution given any class.
+Consequently, the problem is to estimate $$K$$ different distribution using the subset of the training set belonging to each different class.
+On the other hand, the prior is the estimated probability of each class, and the evidence can be estimated using the previous two values.

 ## Example

+In order to illustrate the process of computing the posterior, the following example uses two normals, each one corresponding to a different class; the red one is the negative class, and blue is used to depict the positive one.

 ```python
 pos = norm(loc=3, scale=2.5)